meltano/meltano-codespace-ready/README.md

 **Make sure to open up the README.md inside Codespaces as well.**

+*Note: If you at any point get an error "The user denied permission to use Service Worker", then you need to enable third-party cookies.
+[It's a codespaces related problem](https://github.com/orgs/community/discussions/26316).*

 ## Step 2 - from inside Codespaces ##
 Inside the terminal (bottom window) run